The Wild Mind – Part XII

 Emanuel Swedenborg (1688–1772), possibly the main influencer for all occult practices to follow, expanded on the hermetic “as above, so below” concept with his writing on “correspondence.”
 There’s just too much to say about this gentleman.
 Suffice to say, Swedenborg’s writings are required reading for any occult student in order to understand modern occultism.

-Franz Anton Mesmer (1734–1815), was definitely not an occultist, but I wanted to mention this fellow because of what one of his students discovered as part of experimenting with magnets.
+Franz Anton Mesmer (1734–1815) was definitely not an occultist, but I wanted to mention this fellow because of what one of his students discovered as part of experimenting with magnets.
 This was the Marquis de Puységur (1751–1825), the first person to observe a particular and peculiar phenomenon: while treating a patient with Mesmer’s technique, he noticed he’d put his subject to sleep.
-This would be the discovery of hypnotism and would lead directly to early psychoanalysis, and then, eventually, Dianetics would describe how to undo its effects, something not previously accomplished (except by piling on more hypnotic “commands,” which only make the patient worse).
-Hypnotism is so fantastically important in understanding the occult (and the human condition) that it behooves all serious students of the mind to really dig in to it.5
+This would be the discovery of hypnotism, leading directly to early psychoanalysis and then, eventually, to Dianetics, which would describe how to undo its effects, something not previously accomplished (except by piling on more hypnotic “commands,” which only make the patient worse).

 Count Alessandro di Cagliostro (1743–1795) was an Italian adventurer, professional rascal, and magician.
 Rascality, sometimes even roguishness, is often de rigueur for the occultist because they are perennial “disrupters,” as represented by the “Fool,” one of the 22 cards of the Major Arcana in the Tarot, or the Joker in a standard deck (otherwise known as a “wild card”).
 The Fool represents Divine Madness.
 (Divine madness, also known as theia mania and “crazy wisdom,” is the unorthodox, outrageous, and unpredictable behaviour connected to some religious or spiritual pursuits, such as Hellenism, Christianity, Hinduism, and Buddhism.
 It is a manifestation of enlightened conduct exhibited by individuals who have transcended societal norms.)
 The Major Arcana in tarot cards is traditionally numbered with Roman numerals, but the Fool is numbered with zero, one of the Arabic numerals (the significance of “0” is discussed in the article, Scientology 1.0.0 (1952)).